Comparison with Daniel 2

 And his kingdom — Daniel tells us in verse 14 — is an everlasting kingdom that will never pass away.
 His kingdom is one that will never be destroyed.
 So, the Babylonian Empire came to nothing.
 The Medo-Persian Empire came to nothing.
 The Greek Empire came to nothing.
 Even the great Roman Empire came to nothing.
 But Christ’s kingdom is an everlasting kingdom. and it will never be destroyed.

-The Lord Jesus was, of course, installed as king over all after his death and resurrection and his ascension to heaven.
+The Lord Jesus was installed as king over all after his death and resurrection and his ascension to heaven.
 So, right now he is king over all.
 But for now, his kingdom often seems small and weak and overwhelmed by enemies; and for now, many people refuse to believe in him or to bow before him or worship him.
 That’s how it is right now.
 Nevertheless in the end, in the end, all his enemies will be destroyed.
 And so, jump forward to verse 26, where Daniel saw the end of time and the day of judgment to come.
 And so, here’s the court in heaven; and now the power of the little horn is taken away from him and he will be completely destroyed.
 In other words, every anti-Christian power which sets itself up against the Lord and his people, and which is directed by the Devil, will be judged and condemned and destroyed.
 And look: the sovereignty, power and greatness of the kingdoms under heaven will be given to whom?
 To the saints, the people of God Most High.
 Right now we’re oppressed, but the day is coming when we will reign.

 And so, when we read in verse 9 that thrones were set in place, we’re to understand it to mean that there’s one throne for the Ancient of Days; and there’s one throne for the Son of Man, Jesus Christ; and then there’s one throne for each of God’s people, the saints.